chiayolin/chiayolin.github.io/content/pages/continuity.md

 This page is created in case for some reason I'm no longer able to keep my web services running and source code maintained.

-I designate Ryo Budiwarman and be my virtual executor.
-Ryo has the authority to coordinate whatever actions are needed to dispatch my projects into safe hands (And if you delete anything, Ryo, I will haunt you from the grave!).
+I designate Thy Dang and Ryo Budiwarman to be my virtual executors.
+They have the authority to coordinate whatever actions are needed to dispatch my projects into safe hands (And if you delete anything, Ryo, I will haunt you from the grave!).

 <br/>
 ##### **Source code**